pavanakella05/ott_app/README.md

-# OTT - Online Technical Test
+# Onlinetest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.11.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 ## Development server

-Run `ng serve` for a dev server(Shortcut: ng s --o or just ng s).
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding